Generalized Sobol sensitivity indices for dependent variables: numerical methods

 To get a better understanding of Theorem \ref{theor1}, the reader could refer to its proof and further explanations in \cite{chastaing}.
 Notice that, unlike the Sobol decomposition with independent inputs, the component functions of (\ref{equ2}) are hierarchically orthogonal, and no more mutually orthogonal.
-Thus, further along the article, the obtained decomposition (\ref{equ2}) will be abbreviated HOFD (for Hierarchically Orthogonal Functional Decomposition).
-Also, as mentioned in \cite{chastaing}, the HOFD is said to be a generalized decomposition because it turns out to be the usual functional ANOVA decomposition when incomes are independent. \\ The general decomposition of the output $Y=\eta(\mathbf X)$ given in Theorem \ref{theor1} allows for decomposing the global variance as a simplified sum of covariance terms.
+Thus, from now on, the obtained decomposition (\ref{equ2}) will be abbreviated HOFD (for Hierarchically Orthogonal Functional Decomposition).
+Also, as mentioned in \cite{chastaing}, the HOFD is said to be a generalized decomposition because it turns out to be the usual functional ANOVA decomposition when inputs are independent. \\ The general decomposition of the output $Y=\eta(\mathbf X)$ given in Theorem \ref{theor1} allows one to decompose the global variance as a simplified sum of covariance terms.
 Further below, we define the generalized sensitivity indices able to measure the contribution of any group of inputs in the model when inputs can be dependent :

-\begin{defi} The sensitivity index $S_u$ of order $|u|$ measuring the contribution of $\mathbf{X_u}$ into the model is given by :
+\begin{definition} The sensitivity index $S_u$ of order $|u|$ measuring the contribution of $\mathbf{X_u}$ to the model response is given by :

 More specifically, the first order sensitivity index $S_i$ is given by :